-Your share of the nonelective contribution is determined by the following fraction:
+Your share of the nonelective contribution (other than the contribution for employee mandatory contributions) is determined by the following fraction:

 Nonelective Contribution X Your Compensation

 Total Compensation of All

 Participants Eligible to

 Share

 For example: Suppose the nonelective contribution for the Plan Year is \$20,000.
 Employee A's compensation for the Plan Year is \$25,000.
 The total compensation of all Participants eligible to share, including Employee A, is \$250,000.
 Employee A's share will be: